manifoldmarkets/manifold/docs/docs/api.md

 Parameters:

+- `userId`: Optional.
+If set, the response will include only bets created by this user.
 - `username`: Optional.
 If set, the response will include only bets created by this user.
+- `contractId`: Optional.
+If set, the response will only include bets on this contract.
-- `market`: Optional.
-The slug of a market.
-If set, the response will only include bets on this market.
+- `contractSlug`: Optional.
+If set, the response will only include bets on this contract.
 - `limit`: Optional.
 How many bets to return.
 The maximum and the default is 1000.
 - `before`: Optional.
 The ID of the bet before which the list will start.
 For example, if you ask for the most recent 10 bets, and then perform a second